gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

           apiVersion: ...
 ```

-Now, with this file and the Component Descriptor (e.g. [docs/tutorials/resources/ingress-nginx/component-descriptor.yaml](./resources/ingress-nginx/component-descriptor.yaml)) at hand, the Blueprint can be rendered.
+With this file and the Component Descriptor (e.g. [docs/tutorials/resources/ingress-nginx/component-descriptor.yaml](./resources/ingress-nginx/component-descriptor.yaml)) at hand, the Blueprint can be rendered.

 ```shell script
 landscaper-cli blueprints render ./docs/tutorials/resources/ingress-nginx/blueprint \